pecostm32/FNIRSI-1013D-1014D-Hack/Binaries/Separated parts/readme.txt

 The old and the new binary image of the flash are different.
 The structure is the same, but the block sizes differ.

 The 1st 32 bytes of each block are its header.
+For the bitmap there are an additional 8 bytes of header that are stripped of in the SPL.
-In the header, at offset 0x10, there is the size of the block (including header).
+In the header, at offset 0x10, there is the size (32bits LSB first)) of the block (including header).
+For the bitmap at offset 0x1A is the (16bits LSB first) number of x pixels and at offset 0x1C is the number of y pixels.

 Load Address in the MCU
 SPL (second program loader):  0x00000000  (32KB internal SRAM)